JanSharp/VRCLockstep/notes.md

 - bool GameStateSupportsImportExport { get; } // When false, the isExport and isImport parameters will naturally never be true.
 - uint GameStateDataVersion { get; } // Current version used by SerializeState and DeserializeState.
 Can start at 0, but doesn't really matter.
 - uint GameStateLowestSupportedDataVersion { get; } // Lowest version of exported data DeserializeState is capable of importing.
 - void SerializeState(bool isExport); // Game states must be able to successfully be serialized at every point in time.
-Uses `LockStep.Write` calls to serialize data.
+Uses `Lockstep.Write` calls to serialize data.
 - string DeserializeState(bool isImport); // A non null return value indicates failure and the string value is an error message.
-Uses `LockStep.Read` calls to serialize data.
+Uses `Lockstep.Read` calls to serialize data.

-Registration of Lock Step events at initialization is done using attributes on methods which can be on any UdonSharpBehaviour.
+Registration of Lockstep events at initialization is done using attributes on methods which can be on any UdonSharpBehaviour.
 The system will find all instances of UdonSharpBehaviours with such methods in the scene at build time (entering play mode or before uploading), and save them as registered.
 This means instantiating a new instance of such scripts at runtime will not cause them to get registered automatically, in that case the new instance and the methods would have to get registered manually.
 More on registration of events during runtime later.

 **Important:** Registration of events must **not** happen in `Start()`.
 The order in which events get registered must be deterministic and to my knowledge the order in which Start gets called on each behaviour in the scene is undefined.

 ## First Client

-The first client joining a world is special, it is the one which is going to initialize all systems that are using Lock Step.
+The first client joining a world is special, it is the one which is going to initialize all systems that are using Lockstep.

 After a bit of time, `OnInit()` will get raised, any handlers listening to `OnInit` have certain jobs: